About

 Personal

 I enjoy the quiet life in the country outside of Eugene, Oregon, where I’ve been since 1993 (I’m a transplant from New England).
-My home is shared with my husband, Jim Babson, and my aging feline assistant Boo, along with many wild creatures including deer, coyotes, squirrels, newts, and many birds.
+My home is shared with my husband, Jim Babson, my two feline companions, Phoebe and Jasmine, and lots of wild creatures including deer, coyotes, squirrels, newts, and many birds.

 Contact